ostrgard/strapi-path-utils/README.md

 Strapi is sweet, right?
 But if you're building your typical corporate website with Strapi, you'll need some pretty basic things, that are more readily available in other more traditional content management systems: paths for content and the ability to draft and preview without publishing.

-These utility helps you get those things by wrapping your Strapi controller and model.
-Doing so will get you **generated infinitely nestable paths and pages** with **managed redirects**, **publish status** and **preview fetch logic** for each entity of this type.
+These utilities help you get those things by wrapping your Strapi controller and model.
+Doing so will get you **generated infinitely nestable paths and pages** with **managed redirects**, **publish status and preview fetch logic** for each entity of this type.

-Coming up: **Guide**: Add buttons that link admin entries to the frontend.

-Coming up: **Guide**: Add static site build status (like gatsby or next) for each entry into Strapi's interface.
-Automatically link to preview page if current entry is being generated.

 ### Nested paths with redirects
 - Generates a `path` for each entry.